Drum998/salon-ese/development-plan.md

 ### **Database Performance:**
 - Index optimization for new queries
-- Efficient holiday conflict detection
+- Efficient multi-service booking
-- Optimized appointment availability checks
+- Optimized holiday impact calculations

 ### **Security:**
 - Role-based access to new features
 - Data validation for all new inputs
-- Audit trail for financial transactions
+- Audit trail for customer management

 ### **Scalability:**
 - Efficient queries for large datasets